SudoSweatLord/same-game/README.md

 # Same Game Clone

-SameGame (さめがめ) is a tile-matching puzzle video game originally released under the name CHAIN SHOT in 1985 by Kuniaki "Morisuke" Moribe.
-It has since been ported to numerous computer platforms, handheld devices, and even TiVo, with new versions as of 2016.
+"SameGame (さめがめ) is a tile-matching puzzle video game originally released under the name CHAIN SHOT in 1985 by Kuniaki "Morisuke" Moribe.
+It has since been ported to numerous computer platforms, handheld devices, and even TiVo, with new versions as of 2016."
 -Wikipedia

 ## Description